 Oligocene Dog Skull Replica measures 3.9 inches.
 Oligocene Dog Skull Replica is museum quality polyurethane cast.
-Made in the USA.
+2-part skull (separate cranium and jaw).
+Made in USA.
 Hesperocyon gregarius is the scientific name.
 Our precise skull can be used as a teaching tool, museum skull exhibit, home decor skull, or office decor skull.

 Oligocene Dog or Hesperocyon gregarius is an extinct genus of canids (subfamily Hesperocyoninae, family Canidae) that was endemic to North America, ranging from southern Canada to Colorado.
 It appeared during the Mid-Eocene 42.5 mya to 31.0 Ma.
 Canis gregarius Hesperocyon existed for approximately 11.5 million years.

 Oligocene Dog or Hesperocyon gregarius was assigned to Borophagini by Wang et al. in 1999 and was the earliest of the canids to evolve after the Caniformia Feliformia split some 42 million years ago.
 Fossil evidence dates Hesperocyon gregarius to at least 37 mya, but the oldest Hesperocyon has been dated at 39.74 mya from the Duchesnean North American land mammal age.

 The Canidae subfamily Hesperocyoninae probably arose out of Hesperocyon to become the first of the three great dogs groups: Hesperocyoninae (~40 to 30 Ma), Borophaginae (~36 to 2 Ma), and the Caninae lineage that led to present-day Canidae, inclusive of modern-day wolves, foxes, coyotes, jackals and dogs (Canis lupus familiaris).